telerik/blazor-docs/knowledge-base/multiselect-checkbox-in-dropdown.md

 We have the MultiSelect component for this in Blazor: https://demos.telerik.com/blazor-ui/multiselect/overview

-There is already a feature request for enabling it to stay open so the user can select many things at once, so you may want to Vote for it and Follow it: https://feedback.telerik.com/blazor/1452680-allow-selection-of-multiple-items-from-multiselect-dropdown-at-once-autoclose-parameter.
+The AutoClose feature allows the MultiSelect to stay open while the user selects the input.

 The MultiSelect offers a highlighted state for the selected items already, yet if you want to add checkboxes, you can do that through the ItemTemplate (https://docs.telerik.com/blazor-ui/components/multiselect/templates) and you can get their `checked` attribute by comparing the current item against the selected items.